AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Almost exactly one year ago I quit my job to attempt to create a Haskell startup as a solo developer.
 I had about 20 ideas, but eventually settled on the idea of dependency project health tracking with [Deadpendency](https://deadpendency.com/).

+This post describes the experience and evaluates Haskell and its ecosystem.

-Disclaimer: This blog post contains a bunch of memes.
-They are trying to be humorous, not accurate 😉.
+<small>Disclaimer: This blog post contains a bunch of memes.
+They are trying to be humorous, not accurate 😉.</small>

 ## Why Haskell?